bentormey/btormey/src/pages/test.md

 Historical returns and ETFs that allow you to recplicate the All Weather strategy can be found [here](http://www.lazyportfolioetf.com/allocation/ray-dalio-all-weather/).

-Note relatively mild drawdowns, which is an especially important feature if you're trying to preserve or grow wealth over longer time horizons.
+Make a note of the relatively mild drawdowns, this is an especially important feature if you're trying to preserve or grow wealth over longer time horizons: a loss of 10% and subsequent gain of 10%, leave you down 1% from where you started.

-Let's assume you decide to follow this strategy,
+### Implementation

+1. Set up a brokerage account and provide a source of funds

+2. Decide on your strategy (e.g. "60/40" or "All Weather")

+3. Pick the ETFs that express your positions with the lowest management fees

+4. Take your starting capital and buy shares of each ETF in proportion they appear in your strategy

+5. Reinvest dividends and provide additional funds according to a schedule based on your income and expenses

+6. Rebalance periodically

-### Rebalancing Premium
+### Harvesting the Rebalancing Premium

 Shannon's demon, correlation, rebalancing volatility.